-Inflows to the Subbasin conveyed from municipal reservoirs located in the Napa River Watershed Uplands;

-- Inflows to the Subbasin from outside the Watershed through State Water Project facilities - Surface Water Outflows - o Outflows from the Subbasin as runoff and groundwater discharge to the Napa River - Groundwater Inflows - Inflows to the subbasin from groundwater recharge and subsurface inflows from the bedrock of the Napa River Watershed Uplands adjacent to the Subbasin - Groundwater Outflows - o Outflows from the Subbasin that enter the adjoining Napa-Sonoma Lowlands Subbasin; - o Outflows from the Subbasin due to evapotranspiration and groundwater pumping - Changes in annual groundwater storage
+- Inflows to the Subbasin conveyed from municipal reservoirs located in the Napa River Watershed Uplands; - Inflows to the Subbasin from outside the Watershed through State Water Project facilities - Surface Water Outflows - o Outflows from the Subbasin as runoff and groundwater discharge to the Napa River - Groundwater Inflows - o Inflows to the Subbasin from groundwater recharge and subsurface inflows from the bedrock of the Napa River Watershed Uplands adjacent to the Subbasin - Groundwater Outflows - o Outflows from the Subbasin that enter the adjoining Napa-Sonoma Lowlands Subbasin; - o Outflows from the Subbasin due to evapotranspiration and groundwater pumping - Changes in annual groundwater storage

 In order to quantify one of the most difficult components, the recharge component, a GIS-based root zone model was developed.
-The root zone model is a complex tool based on the water balance within the soil root zone taking into consideration: precipitation, irrigation, evapotranspiration, land use, runoff, soil root zone depths, soil moisture, and vertical hydraulic conductivity in order to estimate groundwater recharge percolating below the soil root zone.
-The root zone model results indicate that during the base period (WY 1988-2015), groundwater recharge always exceeds groundwater pumping within the Subbasin on a year-to-year basis, resulting in a net positive contribution to groundwater storage.
+The Root Zone Model is a complex tool based on the water balance within the soil root zone taking into consideration: precipitation, irrigation, evapotranspiration, land use, runoff, soil root zone depths, soil moisture, and vertical hydraulic conductivity in order to estimate groundwater recharge percolating below the soil root zone.
+The Root Zone Model results indicate that during the base period (WY 1988-2015), groundwater recharge always exceeds groundwater pumping within the Subbasin on a year-to-year basis, resulting in a net positive contribution to groundwater storage.

-A combined surface water and groundwater watershed-scale water budget for the Subbasin was developed using all of the components listed above and including the results from the root zone model.
+A combined surface water and groundwater watershed-scale water budget for the Subbasin was developed using all of the components listed above and including the results from the Root Zone Model.
 The results of the water budget show variations in Net Subbasin Storage from year to year that are largely driven by fluctuations in the Uplands Runoff and Streamflow components.
 The magnitude of the surface water components demonstrates that large quantities of water move through the Subbasin in most years compared to the amounts of water pumped from the Subbasin or flowing out of the Subbasin as subsurface outflow.
 Average annual changes in storage over the base period are positive, indicating that current groundwater pumping rates are below the sustainable yield for the Subbasin.
 The magnitude of annual changes in storage indicate the sensitivity of water budget components to environmental factors and data uncertainties.
-For this reason, the average annual change in storage of 5,900 AFY is consistent with stable to slightly above average cumulative precipitation inputs over the 28-year base period.
+For this reason, the average annual change in storage represents a more useful measure of Subbasin conditions.
+The average annual increase in storage of 5,900 AFY is consistent with stable to slightly above average cumulative precipitation inputs over the 28-year base period.